raoulg/private-data-hosting/README.md

 ## 1. Preparation on the VM

-SSH into your SURF/Ubuntu VM and create the project folders:
+SSH into your VM and create the project folders:

 ```bash
 mkdir -p ~/my-server/data
 cd ~/my-server
 ```

-## 2. Local Setup
+## 2. Setup

 We use a `Makefile` to automate the setup.

 ### Generate API Key and Configuration
-Run the following command to generate an `.env` file with a secure `API_KEY` and the data filename:
+Run the following command on the VM to generate an `.env` file with a secure `API_KEY` and the data filename:

 ```bash
 make setup
 ```

-This will create an `.env` file. **Do not commit this file to git.**
+This will create an `.env` file.

 ### Start the Server
 To build and start the server using Docker Compose: